 Accidents can and do happen every day in South Carolina and across the country.
 After an accident, the big question becomes who is responsible for bearing the cost.
 The answer is usually the insurance company.
 Unfortunately, receiving a full and fair recovery from an insurance provider isn't always a straightforward process.
-This article addresses why, as well as what you can do to obtain the right result.
+This article addresses why, as well as what you can do if the insurance company is refusing to pay your claim.

 - How Insurance Companies Make Money